vega/vega-datasets/README.md

 Modifications of existing datasets should be kept to a minimum as other projects (Vega, Vega Editor, Vega-Lite, Polestar, Voyager) use this data in their tests and examples.
 Contributions of new datasets, documentation, scripts, corrections and bug fixes are encouraged.
 Please review the [contribution guidelines](CONTRIBUTING.md).

+> [!IMPORTANT]
+> **Dataset Licensing**: Each dataset hosted in this repository maintains its original license as documented in the [datapackage metadata](datapackage.md).
+While we've made efforts to provide accurate licensing information, this metadata should be considered a starting point rather than definitive guidance.
+Users should verify their intended use complies with original source licensing terms.

 ## Installation

 Install Vega Datasets via npm: